Rotaerk/haskellTutorial/Chapter1.md

 Such variables are called **parameters**.
 The scope of a parameter is the entire expression after the `->`, and this scope is *per* function application.

+### Application

-To apply a function, you simply put the argument after the function separated by whitespace.
+To apply a function, you simply put the argument after the function, separated by whitespace.
 However, lambda syntax is greedy and assumes that all the symbols after the `->` are part of it, so `\x -> x + x 5` will not work.
 To resolve this you can wrap the lambda in parentheses: